 Philae will give a full panoramic 3-D view of its landing site, a detailed analysis of the comet’s surface, including mechanical and electrical characteristics and using a drill will collect core samples where they will be analysed on board the space craft.

-With this marvellous accomplishment can we now rest assured that if a comet decides to make a bee-line for planet earth we will be able to send a handsome group of blue-collar drillers to save our collective butts.
+With this marvelous accomplishment can we now rest assured that if a comet decides to make a bee-line for planet earth we will be able to send a handsome group of blue-collar drillers to save our collective butts.
 I feel hopeful.
 What about you?